sapotools/sapo/SIL.md

 Each variable must have a corresponding dynamic defined.

 ### Specification
 If problem is `synthesis`, a STL specification must be provided.
+If the problem is `reachability`, this statement is ignored.

 + An atomic formula is of the form